 Collect only the data that you need for such purposes.

 Inform users about the purposes and the categories of personal data you intend to collect.

-For example, when you collect any data to communicate with existing or potential customers, you need to inform the person that “communication” is the purpose, even if it seems obvious.
+For example, when you collect any data for Google Analytics, you need to inform the person that their data is being collected for "statistics", or remarketing pixels for “marketing” purposes, even if it seems obvious.
 This practice is to prevent companies from collecting any type of personal data without legitimate reasons.

 3. Provide the legal bases for collecting personal data.

 Contractual obligation - data collected to fulfil a contract, e.g. if you operate a web shop, you need certain information to fulfill the delivery and payment of your goods / services.